-- The on-line product is a computer file or web page that you have created as part of your lesson.
-Examples includes an a) interactive PowerPoint game or storybook, b) IntelliTools Classroom Suite activity, c) Inspiration or Kidspiration activity, d) Pixie activity, e) Clicker or Cloze Pro activity, or f) Interactive and creative Word or Excel activity (not just an electronic worksheet). - You may select a program that we have learned in class or that you have access to in your classroom, work, or home.
+The on-line product is a computer file or web page that you have created as part of your lesson.
+Examples includes an a) interactive PowerPoint game or storybook, b) Inspiration or Kidspiration activity, c) Pixie activity, d) Clicker or Cloze Pro activity, or e Interactive and creative Word or Excel activity (not just an electronic worksheet).
+You may select a program that we have learned in class or that you have access to in your classroom, work, or home.
 Students can use programs learned in class during open lab hours or many are available for a timed trial.
 Students are not expected to purchase software to complete the assignment.